isomerpages/pa-cdcvouchers-v2/index.md

 ---
 layout: homepage
 title: CDC Vouchers Scheme
-description: This is an informational site about CDC Vouchers scheme.
+description: This is an informational site about CDC Vouchers scheme for Singapore residents.
 image: /images/isomer-logo.svg
 permalink: /
 notification: ""